Lady Edith Anne Dawson1

 Vesey Dawson, 2nd Earl of Dartrey was born on 22 April 1842.1 He was the son of Richard Dawson, 1st Earl of Dartrey and Augusta Stanley.1 He married Julia Georgiana Sarah Wombwell, daughter of Sir George Orby Wombwell, 4th Bt. and Lady Julia Sarah Alice Child-Villiers, on 29 August 1882.1 He died on 14 June 1920 at age 78.1

-He was educated at Eton College, Windsor, Berkshire, England.1 He gained the rank of Lieutenant-Colonel in the service of the Coldstream Guards.1 He held the office of Member of Parliament (M.P.) for County Monaghan between 1865 and 1868.1 He held the office of High Sheriff of County Monaghan in 1878.1 He succeeded to the title of 2nd Earl of Dartrey [U.K., 1866] on 12 May 1897.1 He succeeded to the title of 2nd Baron Dartrey, of Dartrey, co.
-Monaghan [U.K., 1847] on 12 May 1897.1 He succeeded to the title of 4th Baron Cremorne, of Castle Dawson, co.
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He gained the rank of Lieutenant-Colonel in the Coldstream Guards.1 He held the office of Member of Parliament (M.P.) for County Monaghan between 1865 and 1868.1 He held the office of High Sheriff of County Monaghan in 1878.1 He succeeded as the 2nd Earl of Dartrey [U.K., 1866] on 12 May 1897.1 He succeeded as the 2nd Baron Dartrey, of Dartrey, co.
+Monaghan [U.K., 1847] on 12 May 1897.1 He succeeded as the 4th Baron Cremorne, of Castle Dawson, co.
 Monaghan [I., 1797] on 12 May 1897.1

 Children of Vesey Dawson, 2nd Earl of Dartrey and Julia Georgiana Sarah Wombwell